proycon/codemeta2html/README.md

 software project although it may be overkill there.

-You can pass additional linked data to the context graph, this is used for vocabularies that are referenced by the software metadata and ensures they can be properly label.
+You can pass additional linked data (JSON-LD or turtle) to the context graph, this is used for vocabularies that are referenced by the software metadata and ensures they can be properly labelled in the visualisation.
 The use of SKOS vocabularies is supported and encouraged.
 Consider the following example for the CLARIAH project:

 `